Tags

 {% endif %}

-If you want to combine several strings into one and save it in one variable, you can do it with the capture tag, which "captures" whatever is displayed inside, and then assigns the captured value to the given variable.
+If you want to combine several strings into one and save it in a variable, you can do so with the capture tag, which "captures" whatever is displayed inside it, and then assigns the captured value to the given variable instead of displaying it on the screen.

 {% capture attribute_name %}{{ item.title | handleize }}-{{ i }}-color{% endcapture %}